Flora009/M1_CaseStudy/README.md

 ## Vision
 ![vision](vision_and_roadmap-1.png)

-imToken recently hosted an event in Singapore titled “**_Equal Access to the Tokenized World._**” It Will Focus on the Realization of a Web 3.0 “Tokenized World”.
+imToken recently hosted an event in Singapore titled “**_Equal Access to the Tokenized World._**” It will Focus on the Realization of a Web 3.0 “Tokenized World”.

 >
 >_“The wallet is known as ‘the home of Token’ and has played a critical role in assisting users in gaining access to the tokenized world. imToken aims to make the wallet an entryway to attract mass-market consumers._